 - New Privately Owned Streets with Public Access Easements.
 Access roads to serve the interior of developments, providing fire access, emergency routes, and public access. - A. An internal street at Four Corners between University Ave & Bay Road. - B. New Street A, which is a new east-west street to improve circulation and reduce vehicle trips on Bay Road. - C. A new street running southeast from Tara to Bay Road - D. New Street B, a southern extension of Tara Road to Weeks Street. - E. An east-west street south of Bay Road between the Tara Road extension and Pulgas Avenue. - F. Conceptual Transit-Only Street.
-Depending on future transit service, a transit-only (no private vehicles) connection may be built between Pulgas Avenue and Purdue Street. - New Slow or Shared Streets.
+Depending on future transit service and the design of the Loop Road, a transit-only (no private vehicles) connection may be built between Pulgas Avenue and Purdue Street. - G.-Optional Loop Road.
+While no longer a required project, the Plan maintains the option to construct a loop road around University Village to connect University Avenue to Demeter Street.

+New Slow or Shared Streets.
 Unique pedestrian-friendly street environments where street and sidewalk grades are equal.
 Locations for these are not identified on the network diagram.